gracenote/django-health-monitor/docs/usage.rst

 Configure `HealthAlarm` Model
 -----------------------------

-In order to enable health alarms, a derived `HealthAlarm` model will need to be defined, which will point related methods to the derviced `Health` model defined above.
+Now that we have discussed the general overview of how alarms work, and you are interested in setting them up, read on!
+In order to enable health alarms, a derived `HealthAlarm` model will need to be defined, which will point related methods to the derived `Health` model defined above.
 For our example, we will use the `BodyHealth` model defined earlier and call the new derived `HealthAlarm` model `BodyHealthAlarm`.

     health/models.py::